-- 1. Define the data source. - 2.
+- 1. Define the data source. - You can choose from sensor inputs and controllers. - 2.
 Select the measured value to be output. - 3.
 Define how the device should behave in the hold state.
-(Configuration options of Source of data, Measured value and Hold behavior) → 69 - 4.
+(Configuration options of Source of data.
+Measured value and Hold behavior) → 91 - 4.
 In the case of controllers, also specify the type of manipulated variable.